Remod-org/Horses/README.md

 - `horses.claim` -- Allows player claim and release horses.
 - `horses.spawn` -- Allows player to spawn or remove a horse.
+- `horses.find` -- Allows player to show the location of their nearest claimed horse.
 - `horses.vip` -- Gives player vip limits when limit is in use.

 ## Commands